About Marion Community Foundation

 Since 1998, area residents have been turning to Marion Community Foundation to make their philanthropic giving as effective as possible.
 We are a public charity serving thousands of people who share a common concern … improving the quality of life in Marion County.

-Individuals, families, businesses and organizations create permanent charitable funds that help our community meet the challenges of changing times.
-The foundation invests and administers these funds.
+Individuals, families, businesses and organizations create permanent charitable funds that help our community meet its needs and challenges.
+The Foundation invests and administers these funds.

-We then use distributions from the funds to award more than $1.7 million in grants and scholarships each year to many of the humanitarian, educational and cultural organizations in this remarkable community we call home.
+We use distributions from the more than 430 charitable funds — created by generous, local donors — to award more than $2 million in grants and scholarships each year to many of the humanitarian, educational and cultural organizations in this remarkable community we call home.

 Our Profile Book: Everything You Need to Know!